 Hayagriva: He probably existed in the post-Rigvedic period and reintroduced to mankind the lost knowledge of Yajurveda through Yajnavalkya.
 He is thought to be an aspect of Vishnu as the Sun god, and is described as a deity with a horse’s head.
 In the images, he is depicted with eight arms bearing various Vishnu emblems.

 Mohini: Mohini tricked the demons and kept them from partaking in the ambrosia.
 Mohini is considered an incarnation of Vishnu because delusion is an important weapon in Vishnu’s arsenal, for which he is also known as mayavi, the creator of illusion.
 Mohini duped even Siva, giving birth to the sage Maya Machchindra.

 Nara-Narayana: Nara means “human,” while Narayana refers to the Supreme Self.
 Nara and Narayana are popular names for Arjuna and Sri Krishna.
-Nara and Narayana are credited with the creation of Urvasi the celestial nymph and the slaying of a demon with a thousand armors, according to mythological stories (types of ignorance).
+Nara and Narayana are credited with the creation of Urvasi the celestial nymph and the slaying of a demon with a thousand armors, according to some beliefs (types of ignorance).
 We believe, however, that any human being who has awakened divinity within himself and works for the welfare of humanity is a Nara-Narayana, an incarnation of Vishnu on earth working for the preservation of dharma or righteousness.
 Nara and Narayana are depicted either together or separately in the images.